 - Snapshot (static) datasets: These are a representation of the complement of standardised data available at a given moment (e.g. July 2016).
 Each snapshot is given a unique name and digital object identifier (doi) for consistent citation purposes.

 - WFS link for your GIS application: http://data.isric.org/geoserver/wosis_snapshot/wfs

-The DATA project plays an important role in supporting the activities of the ICSU-WDS accredited World Data Centre for Soils (WDC Soils) at ISRIC.
+The DATA project draws on voluntary contributions from numerous data providers.
+It plays an important role in supporting the activities of the ICSU-WDS accredited World Data Centre for Soils (WDC-Soils) at ISRIC.

 The data project resorts under Workstream 2, "Soil Information Brokering" and receives ISRIC core-funding.